 The increases in infant lead levels may be small with each individual feeding of breast milk; but many small amounts can add up to significant totals, especially considering that (a) lead is known to accumulate in the body,11 and (b) according to the EPA, harmful effects of lead "may occur at blood lead levels so low as to be essentially without a threshold."12

-(a) of much longer duration than three months, on average (see Figures 6 and 7 below), and
+(a) of much longer duration than one month, on average (see Figures 6 and 7 below), and

 (b) more likely to be exclusive than during the 1990's, when breastfeeding for 3 months was found to be the source of half or more of an infant's lead levels.
 (Figure 6)

 So breastfeeding for three months -- before exclusive breastfeeding was widely done -- was already commonly providing over half of a typical infant's lead levels two decades ago, according to studies; and typical contemporary breastfeeding would normally be contributing much more than that.
 With that in mind, think about the 2016 policy statement on lead toxicity of the American Academy of Pediatrics, in which it says (in line with the EPA's position12), "it is now recognized that there is no safe level of lead exposure," and "all sources of lead exposure should be eliminated."15 (emphasis added) The U.S. ATSDR holds that same position, saying "It is important to prevent all lead exposures."79 Notice that these appear to be firm recommendations, not allowing exceptions if the doses are below a certain level or for any other reason.